Liquid trade waste

 Fees also apply, depending on the type of business and estimated liquid waste quality and quantity.

-Note that for some types of liquid trade waste, Council is required to obtain the concurrence of the NSW Department of Planning, Industry and Environment - Water before approving any discharge to Council's sewerage system.
+Note: For some types of liquid trade waste, Council is required to obtain concurrence (approval) from NSW Department of Climate Change, Energy, the Environment and Water (DCCEEW) before approving any discharge to Council's sewerage system.

 Approved liquid trade waste contractors